Fred Astaire and Ginger Rogers: Reunion and later life

 Due to their success as a partnership, Garland and Astaire were due to reunite for The Barkleys of Broadway, but Garland was forced to drop out due to illness and Rogers took her place.
-The film, released in 1949, was their only movie for MGM and their only color film.
-During production, Astaire received an honorary Academy Award, which was presented to him by Rogers.
-When Astaire and Rogers filmed the last dance in this film, Missouri Waltz, they attracted a large crowd of co-workers and crew members from RKO and numerous other studios, all of whom attended to bid an emotional farewell to the great dance team.
+The film, released in 1949, was their only movie for MGM and their only Technicolor film.
 This film was greeted with joy by critics, who were thrilled to see the partnership together once again.
 The Barkleys of Broadway would be Astaire and Rogers' final movie together, although both would continue to make films with other stars.

 In 1950, Rogers presented an honorary Academy Award to Astaire "for his unique artistry and his contributions to the technique of musical pictures."

 Throughout the 1950s, Rogers' film career declined, and she began to focus more on Broadway roles; she received great acclaim for her portrayals of the title characters in Mame and Hello, Dolly!.
 On several occasions, she did express interest in making another film with Astaire, although this never came to fruition.
 Astaire remained in the film industry and also branched out into television.
 Despite going in different directions career-wise, the duo remained friends for the rest of their lives.
 At a 1979 event honoring Rogers, Astaire said, "She’s been such a wonderful partner.
 There are all kinds of rumors that we used to fight.
 And we didn’t.
 I’ve been denying it for the last twenty years or more."
 In an interview the following year, Rogers shared this sentiment; “Studio publicity men were always trying to make it look like we fought, just to keep our names in the papers.”

 After Astaire died in 1987, Rogers said in an interview, “I just adored and admired Fred with all my heart...
 He was the best partner anyone could ever have.”